-This year's Annual Meeting will be held virtually through a live webcast.
-You will be able to attend the Annual Meeting, submit questions and vote during the live webcast by visiting www.proxydocs.com/RPTX and registering prior to the deadline of 5:00 p.m.
-Eastern Time on May 11, 2021 and entering the Control Number included in your Notice of Internet Availability, voting instruction form, or in the instructions that you received via email.
+Our 2022 Annual Meeting will be held virtually through a live webcast.
+You will be able to attend the Annual Meeting, submit questions and vote during the live webcast by visiting www.proxydocs.com/RPTX and registering prior to the deadline of 5:00 p.m., Eastern Time on May 11, 2022 and entering the Control Number included in your Notice of Internet Availability, voting instruction form, or in the instructions that you received via email.
 Upon completing your registration, you will receive further instructions via email, including your unique links that will allow you access to the Annual Meeting and will permit you to submit questions.
 Please refer to the additional logistical details and recommendations in the accompanying proxy statement.

-The record date for the Annual Meeting is March 29, 2021.
-Only shareholders of record at the close of business on that date may vote at the Annual Meeting or any adjournment thereof.
+The record date for the Annual Meeting is March 21, 2022.
+Only shareholders of record at the close of business on March 21, 2022 may vote at the Annual Meeting or any adjournment thereof.

-By Order of the Board of Directors
+By Order of the Board of Directors,

-Steve Forte Chief Financial Officer
+Steve Forte Executive Vice-President and Chief Financial Officer

-St-Laurent, Québec, Canada
+St-Laurent, Québec, Canada April 1, 2022

-April 1, 2021